-Practice Point 1.2.6: Reduce the dose or discontinue ACEi or ARB therapy in the setting of either symptomatic hypotension or uncontrolled hyperkalemia despite the medical treatment outlined in Practice Point 1.2.5, or to reduce uremic symptoms while treating kidney failure (eGFR <15 ml/min per 1.73 m2).
+Practice Point 1.2.6: Reduce the dose or discontinue ACEi or ARB therapy in the setting of either symptomatic hypotension or uncontrolled hyperkalemia despite the medical treatment outlined in Practice Point 1.2.5, or to reduce uremic symptoms while treating kidney failure (estimated glomerular filtration rate [eGFR] <15 ml/min per 1.73 m2).

-The dose of an ACEi or ARB should be reduced or discontinued only as a last resort in patients with hyper-kalemia after the measures outlined above have failed to achieve a normal serum potassium level.
+The dose of an ACEi or ARB should be reduced or discontinued only as a last resort in patients with hyperkalemia after the measures outlined above have failed to achieve a normal serum potassium level.
 Similar efforts should be made to discontinue other concurrent blood pressure medication before attempting to reduce the ACEi or ARB dose in patients who experience symptomatic hypotension.